cgre-aachen/open_AR_Sandbox/README.md

 For more details on the licsense, please see provided license file.

-If you use Open-AR-Sandbox in a scientific abstract or publication, please include appropriate recognition of the original work.
+If you use Open AR-Sandbox in a scientific abstract or publication, please include appropriate recognition of the original work.
 For the time being, please cite: